Best daily deals

 It’s possible to back up your photos to Drive, Dropbox, or your service of choice, but Google’s Photos app is the easiest.
 Google Photos lets you upload unlimited high-quality images and sync them across smartphones.
 And yes, it’s available for both Android and iOS.

 Note: Syncing high-quality images to Google Photos was free and unlimited.
-This is no longer the case since June 2021.
-Now all your photo uploads count towards your Google Drive storage.
+This has no longer been the case since June 2021.
+Now, all your photo uploads count towards your Google One storage.

 How to transfer photos via the Photos app: